chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 > **SHRIMPORIUM SHIP, LAKE, TAIL**

-- There's a Tail kid, 15 years old-ish.
+- There's a Tail kid, 15 years old.
 Frying wok in one hand, spatula in another.
 - "Welcome to the Kumandra-famous Shrimporium!
 My name is Boun, I’ll be your server today!
 Shrimp--"
 	- Raya, still coughing out water, "Where's the captain?"
 	- "I am the captain!
 Anyway, like I was sayin', shrimp is the fruit of the sea.
 You can barbecue it, boil it, broil it, bake it, saute it.
 There's shrimp barbecue, boiled shrimp congee, broiled shrimp congee…"